You’ve just got engaged, now what?

 6 – 10 Months to go

 What is your Wedding venue theme?
 Start talking to your vendors about your theme if you have not done so already.
-Is there a certain colour or look your going for, talk to them early so you can bring this look together.
+Is there a certain colour or look you are going for, talk to them early so you can bring this look together.

 Honeymoon.
 Book it in!